SoftwareAG/r-pmml/cran-comments.md

   Undefined global functions or variables:
     pmml.itemsets

 This note is due to the method not being explicitly exported in the namespace.
-We have added an explicit export, and will deprecate properly in the future.
+We have added an explicit export.